caktus/Traffic-Stops/docs/index.rst

 ..
-NC Traffic Stops documentation master file, created by sphinx-quickstart on Sat Sep  6 15:13:52 2014.
+NC CopWatch documentation master file, created by sphinx-quickstart on Sat Sep  6 15:13:52 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NC Traffic Stop's documentation!
+Welcome to NC CopWatch's documentation!
 =================================================

 Traffic Stops is a project of `Forward Justice`_.